manulife-ai/emnlp2026/README.md

 This Readme file serves as a guide for using the two datasets we presented in our paper: **Harbor Trial dataset** which consists of real task execution data and **Track B** dataset which contains synthetic data.
 Those datasets are intended to finetune your own skill retrieval solutions and recipes and serve as a common ground to compare new catastrophic forgetting mitigation methodologies with our proposed methods.

 # Dataset 1: Harbor Trial Dataset
 This section documents the usage of `data/trials_data.parquet`, the Harbor trials we used in our paper.
-It contains task execution tracjectories and results for research comunity to train new skill routers or perform skill retrieval researches.
-Note that you will need to install and configure the Harbor envinronment on your own compute from [https://www.harborframework.com](https://www.harborframework.com).
+It contains task execution tracjectories and results we collected for research comunity to train new skill routers or perform skill retrieval researches.

 ## Harbor Data Statistics